antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier.md

 ```
 # {Classification => 2, LatentSemanticAnalysis => 2, NeuralNetworkCreation => 2, QuantileRegression => 2, RandomTabularDataset => 2, Recommendations => 2}
 ```

+Here we aggregate the training and testing parts for each category and show the corresponding sizes:

 ```perl6
 my %split2;